How the Brain Works during Different Types of Meditation

 Mindfulness or Open Monitoring Meditation

 Building upon the skills you learn in focused meditation, mindfulness meditation takes your practice a step farther.
 Mindfulness practice teaches you the skill of observation over judgment.
-When engaging in mindfulness meditation practice, you observe your thoughts as they wander, but you do not follow them, nor do you place judgment on them.
+When engaging in mindfulness meditation practice, you observe your thoughts as they wander.
+But you do not follow them, nor do you place judgment on them.
 (Source)

-Open monitoring, another name for mindfulness meditation, helps you develop the ability to achieve a more Zen state of mind.
+Open monitoring, another name for mindfulness type of meditation, helps you develop the ability to achieve a more Zen state of mind.
 Allow the thoughts that preoccupy your mind to drift in and out without giving them any credence or ability to control.
 (Source)

-This practice can help you:
+Those types of meditation practice can help you:

 - recognize how your thoughts and feelings affect you,